Important information: The value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 That’s the beauty and discipline of investing.

 Important information: Investors should note that the views expressed may no longer be current and may have already been acted upon.
-Tax treatment on ISAs and SIPPs depends on individual circumstances and all tax rules may change in the future.
-Withdrawals from a pension product will not be possible until you reach age 55.
-Select 50 is not a personal recommendation to buy or sell a fund.
+Tax treatment depends on individual circumstances and all tax rules may change in the future.
+Withdrawals from a pension product will not be possible until you reach age 55 (57 from 2028).
+Please note that these guidance tools are not a personal recommendation in respect of a particular investment.
+If you need additional help, please speak to an authorised financial adviser.
+You should regularly reassess the suitability of your investments to ensure they continue to meet your attitude to risk and investment goals.
 This information is not a personal recommendation for any particular investment.
-If you are unsure about the suitability of an investment you should speak to a Fidelity adviser or an authorised financial adviser of your choice.
+If you are unsure about the suitability of an investment you should speak to one of Fidelity’s advisers or an authorised financial adviser of your choice.

 Share this article